Audio and artwork for the Wilson, Sumosonic, The Vaguely Familiar, Cambodia, and Black Eg projects have been added to the listening room

 Here's an interview with Pat ahead of the upcoming gig at The Continental.

-Added to the archives: a few interviews which had been hoarded:
+Added to the archives: a few hoarded audio interviews:

 "Near Perfect Pitch" podcast #35

 Excerpted from @NearPerfPitch's podcast #35.
 Dara Mottahed and Pat (via Skype) catch up on happenings since the previous podcast..

 Archive additions: more newspaper clippings:Village Voice 1999-09-23, Time Out 1999-09-23, Seattle Rocket 1999-09-16, Seattle Newspaper 1999-09-16,And a few posters, including this crackerjack for The Black Eg: Madison, Wisconsin - 1989-11-18

 Pierre Guillaume has provided yet more high-quality scans of JBC ephemera:

 posters and announcements1986-04-04, 1986-08-14, 1987-05-29, 1988-04-08, 1989-09-01, 1990-03-13, 1990-03-14, 1990-03-16, 1990-09-15, 1993-11-15, 1994-02-17, 1995-09-13, 1995-12-21newspaper clippings

 Pierre Guillaume responded to our request for assistance with some high-quality scans of ticket stubs from several gigs in France - including one show not previously listed in the archives!

 David J. and Bauhaus archivist, Andrew Brooksbank has graciously provided a glimpse into his collection with photographs from the following early JBC gigs: 1986-03-04, 1986-10-29, 1989-09-21

 As part of the JBC website make-over, several older site features have been archived together in one location.